tamcore/ssh-punchhole/README.md

 This container will be the connecting part between the both endpoints.
 It'll establish a SSH session to the VPS, open (public) ports there and forward the traffic arriving at those ports to the local destination.

 If you fancy, you can have it bind directly to :80 and :443 (which would require it to connect as root, as everything bellow 1024 is restricted), but then you'll lose the ability to log the Source IP.
 So I'd recommend having a reverse proxy running on your VPS as well and have it configured to forward incoming (public) traffic to your local (tunnel) ports.
+If you want to bind to a non-loopback IP (i.e. 0.0.0.0 or your servers public IP), you have to enable the `GatewayPorts` in your server's `sshd_config`.
+Additionally, if the port is bellow 1024, you'll have to connect as root.

 ## Quickstart with haproxy on the VPS, docker-compose for your this tunneling container and Traefik as reverse Proxy